-Alcohol addiction is associated with the dopamine reward system in the pleasure center of the brain – meaning that alcohol consumption is rewarded with dopamine, thus encouraging further drinking.
-Alcohol addicts literally have to fight what their brain is telling them to do to stop drinking.
+Alcohol addiction is associated with the dopamine reward system in the brain’s pleasure center – meaning that alcohol consumption is rewarded with dopamine, thus encouraging further drinking.
+Alcohol addicts have to fight what their brain tells them to do to stop drinking.

 Opioid receptors – the same receptors that make heroin as pleasurable and addicting as it is – have an effect as well, as they’ve been shown to respond to alcohol consumption.

-During alcohol use, GABA receptor (inhibitory neurotransmitters) activity is enhanced and NMDA receptors (excitatory neurotransmitters) are blocked.
-This produces an anti-anxiety effect.
+During alcohol use, GABA receptor (inhibitory neurotransmitters) activity is enhanced, and NMDA receptors (excitatory neurotransmitters) are blocked and produce an anti-anxiety effect.

-An opposite reaction occurs during alcohol cessation, resulting in low activity of GABA and high activity of NMDA, causing high anxiety, shakes, sweats, increased heart rate, high blood pressure, seizures and DT.
+An opposite reaction occurs during alcohol cessation, resulting in the low activity of GABA and high activity of NMDA, causing increased anxiety, shakes, sweats, increased heart rate, high blood pressure, seizures, and DT.

-Alcohol cessation also has an effect on amino acids (proteins).
-Alcohol use inhibits glutamate-induced amino acid excitation, and abruptly stopping that alcohol use leads to unregulated excitation.
+Alcohol cessation also affects amino acids (proteins).
+Alcohol use inhibits glutamate-induced amino acid excitation and abruptly stopping that alcohol use leads to unregulated excitation.

-- There are additional neuroreceptors involved such as serotonin and other neurochemicals in the brain
+Additional neuroreceptors are involved, such as serotonin and other neurochemicals in the brain.

 Health Consequences of Alcohol Abuse